If you are serious about strength training and weight lifting, you will start hunting for the best squat rack for your home gym.

 So, if you plan to visit the gym, don’t forget to notice this, and I am sure that you would be pleased with yourself for having found great information—mostly anything that’s not cardio-related is safely bolted to the ground.

-2. Bolting the rack to the floor helps you work out with peace of mind that the equipment stays in place without movement.
+2. Bolting the rack to the floor helps you work out peace of mind that the equipment stays in place without movement.

 We don’t want a rack that suddenly jerks out of place when we are in the middle of weight training, right?